ucll-scripting/exercises/04-scripting/02-io/06-xkcd/explanations.md

 1. Find a way to download this data.
 2. Find a way to parse JSON.
 Don't do this manually, but rely on a Python module instead.
 3. Find a way to view an image.
 Hint: Pillow may help, but this is not the only option.
+You will probably have to install an extra module.
+Look for `pip install`.